soedinglab/MMseqs2/README.md

 19/12/2016 MMseqs2 has a mascot now.
 It is the "little Marv" and was lovingly crafted by Yuna Kwon.
 Thank you so much.

 07/12/2016 We added a new parameter called --max-accept.
 This parameter limits the amount of alignments that get accepted.
 Please do not use --max-seqs to limit your result size since it decreases the sensitivity of MMseqs2.

-## Documentation
-The MMseqs2 user guide is available in our [Github Wiki](https://github.com/soedinglab/mmseqs2/wiki).
-A PDF version of the user guide is also [available](https://mmseqs.com/latest/userguide.pdf) (Thanks to [pandoc](https://github.com/jgm/pandoc)!).
-You can read on for a quick start guide with installation instructions and examples for searching and clustering.

 ## Installation
 MMseqs can be installed by compiling the binary from source, download a statically compiled version, using [Homebrew](https://github.com/Homebrew/brew) or [Docker](https://github.com/moby/moby).
 MMseqs2 requires a 64-bit system (check with `uname -a | grep x86_64`) with at least the SSE4.1 instruction set (check by executing `cat /proc/cpuinfo | grep sse4_1` on Linux and `sysctl -a | grep machdep.cpu.features | grep SSE4.1` on MacOS).